919.608.3208 (call or text)

 8. Do everything with enthusiasm – it’s contagious

-Ralph Waldo Emerson said that "Nothing great was ever achieved without enthusiasm."
-So, ask yourself: Do you want to help engergize the team, or drag it down?
+Ralph Waldo Emerson said that “Nothing great was ever achieved without enthusiasm.”
+So, ask yourself: Do I want to help energize the team, or drag it down?
 Teammates should be able to rely on one another when working together, so that 1 + 1 can equal 3.

 9. Believe in what you are doing – never give up

-If you don’t have faith in what you are doing as a team, then you probably need to either "fake it till you make it" or find a different team.
-Often, persistence and perseverance makes the difference in whether the team is successful or not; so, find reasons to keep your confidence high and your belief strong, and help your teammates do the same.
+If you don’t have faith in what you are doing as a team, then you probably need to either “fake it till you make it” or find a different team.
+Often, persistence and perseverance make the difference in whether the team is successful or not.
+So, find reasons to keep your confidence high and your belief strong, and help your teammates do the same.

 10. Whatever you want – give it away

 Do you want the team to be successful?
 Then do your part.
 Do you want the team to communicate well?
-Then be a good communicator yourelf.
+Then be a good communicator yourself.
 Do you want the team to have a positive attitude and care about one another?
-Then bring those things, everyday.
+Then bring those things yourself, everyday.
 Don’t expect more of others than you are willing to give of yourself.
 And give of yourself to your teammates…without the expectation of getting anything in return.

 11. Have fun